 España 1982 – Calcio’s Crown Jewel

-After conflicting performances in the 1970s, Italian football entered its Golden era in the 80s and it almost lasted two decades.
+After conflicting performances in the 1970s, Italian football entered its Golden era in the 80s, which almost lasted two decades.
 Enzo Bearzot’s team reigned supreme in Spain at the 1982 World Cup.
-It is till date the most celebrated sporting victory in the country.
-With 40-year-old veteran Dino Zoff in goal, the Azzuri’s displayed resilience in defense and opportunistic attacking and a gameplay based around the movements of Gaetano Scirea and Antonio Cabrini.
-Add into the mix the solidity of Gentile and Bergomi, the control of Bruno Conti, Marco Tardelli and opportunistic explosiveness of Paolo Rossi you had a team capable of beating Argentina, Brazil and West Germany en route to winning the Cup.
+It is, to date, the most celebrated sporting victory in the country.
+With 40-year-old veteran Dino Zoff in goal, the Azzurri displayed resilience in defense and opportunism in attack, with gameplay based around the movements of Gaetano Scirea and Antonio Cabrini.
+Add into the mix the solidity of Gentile and Bergomi, the control of Bruno Conti, Marco Tardelli and explosiveness of Paolo Rossi, and you had a team capable of beating Argentina, Brazil and West Germany en route to winning the Cup.

-This period also marked the establishment of the Serie A as the best league in the world.
-Between 1980 and 2000, 11 out of the 20 Ballon d’Or winners played their club football in Italy including one of the all-time greats Diego Maradona who wasn’t even eligible for the award in his prime.
+This period also marked the establishment of Serie A as the best league in the world.
+Between 1980 and 2000, 11 out of the 20 Ballon d’Or winners played their club football in Italy including one of the all-time greats, Diego Maradona, who wasn’t even eligible for the award in his prime.

 The period also saw the rise of the great AC Milan team under the tutelage of Arrigo Sacchi and later Fabio Capello.
-Sacchi brought in the attacking 4-4-2 formation and built his team around the Dutch trio of Gullit, Rijkaard and van Basten and left the defensive duties with Franco Baresi and young star Paolo Maldini.
-He juxtaposed classic Italian solidity with the Dutch possession based total football and dominated Europe.
+Sacchi brought in the attacking 4-4-2 formation and built his team around the Dutch trio of Gullit, Rijkaard and van Basten, leaving the defensive duties with Franco Baresi and young star Paolo Maldini.
+He juxtaposed classic Italian solidity with the Dutch possession-based total football and dominated Europe.

-Italy lost the chance to lift the World Cup for a record fourth time on home soil owing to heroics of Napoli demi-god Diego Maradona and Sergio Goyocochea in 1990 and even more agonisingly on American soil in the final when the “Divine Ponytail” Roberto Baggio who was the Azzuri’s hero of the tournament skyed the final penalty for his team after the final ended 0-0 with Brazil.
+Italy lost the chance to lift the World Cup for a record fourth time on home soil owing to heroics of Napoli demi-god Diego Maradona and Sergio Goyocochea in 1990 and even more agonisingly, on American soil in the final when the “Divine Ponytail” Roberto Baggio, who was the Azzuri’s hero of the tournament, skied the final penalty for his team after the final ended 0-0 with Brazil.

 Calciopoli and the Significance of Germany 2006

-At the turn of the millennium we saw talents come in Italian football at a sharp rate and after a late Sylvan Wiltord equaliser followed by a gut-wrenching David Trezeguet strike at Euro 2000 final, the ghosts of finals needed to be cleansed.
+At the turn of the millennium we saw talents come in Italian football at a sharp rate.
+After a late Sylvan Wiltord equaliser followed by a gut-wrenching David Trezeguet winner at Euro 2000 final, the ghosts of finals needed to be cleansed.
 But before redemption, lay desperation.
-Italian football was hit with its worst nightmare in the Calciopoli scandals.
+Italian football was hit with its worst nightmare in the Calciopoli scandal.
 The top clubs of Italy were all convicted of selecting favourable referees to rig games.